awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

   ```
   format="json", format_options={"jsonPath": "$.id"}
   ```
-+ `multiline` — A Boolean value that specifies whether a single record can span multiple lines\.
++ `multiLine` — A Boolean value that specifies whether a single record can span multiple lines\.
 This can occur when a field contains a quoted new\-line character\.
 You must set this option to `"true"` if any record spans multiple lines\.
 The default value is `"false"`, which allows for more aggressive file\-splitting during parsing\.

 ## format="orc"<a name="aws-glue-programming-etl-format-orc"></a>